leolellisr/oep4ca.github.io/methods.md

 Other robots, such as the Pioneer P3DX, which will not have cognitive algorithms implemented, can be used as mobile distractors.

-The Simulation environment and the agents are shown in the Figure \ref{fig:Marta}.
  The Marta robot is equipped with an RGB-D camera and has a virtual actuator, named as "fovea".
 The environment is distributed with colored blocks and a Pioneer P3DX robot acts as a distractor.

 ### Simulation Environment